Short Answer. Yes! You absolutely can use CurrencyFair for business purposes. And you absolutely should.

 Using CurrencyFair avoids Telegraphic Transfers.
 CurrencyFair can ‘match’ a transfer in the opposite direction.
 Therefore, currency may never leave the country.
-Inside it is swapped within the CurrencyFair system or marketplace.
+Inside it is swapped within the CurrencyFair system or Exchange.
 This is how CurrencyFair can avoid the large fees and charge you up to 85% less fees.

 Let’s look at a few examples of money transfer costs.
 CurrencyFair vs the Big Banks.
-Below are two screen shots showing the costs of transferring AUD$10,000 to Euro.
+Below are two screenshots showing the costs of transferring AUD$10,000 to Euro.

 The first thing you should notice is the big bank’s upfront fee.
 A very large AUD$20 fee for processing the overseas payment.
 St George also notes that there may be other fees by the receiving bank.
 I have found that the receiving bank fee can be as high as €20.

 Big banks can charge you up to AUD$50 (currency equivalent) before you even send money abroad.